 Example 3:

-Let us take an example to illustrate the Fibonacci Series using Lazy Evaluation in C++.
+Let's consider a scenario to demonstrate the Fibonacci Sequence implementation using Lazy Evaluation in C++.

 #include <iostream>